MohamedRatiq/compass-hackathon-rabyte/README.md

 ```
 http://localhost:5000/rabyte-translation
 ```
+Note: Azure Open AI API key as well as Eleven Labs API key are needed to run this code locally.

 ### Using the API
 To use the API, you need to send a POST request to http://localhost:5000/ravigate-translation with an MP4 file as input.
 You must include two parameters: